How to Make a Proposal Presentation [That Gets Signed]

 People cram in every detail they couldn’t fit into the PDF, hoping that saying more will do the convincing.
 But in reality, the more you overload your slides, the more you confuse the client.

-So the first rule is this: your proposal presentation is not a document on slides.
+So, the first rule is this: your proposal presentation is not a document on slides.
 It’s a story.

-It has to flow.
+Your presentation has to flow.
 It has to make sense in real time.
 And most importantly, it has to feel like it was built for them—not recycled from your last five pitches.

 From our experience working with founders, consultants, marketers, and sales teams, here’s how we structure and design proposal presentations that get a yes.